George Boomer: Political career

 In 1903, Boomer, now married a second time to a woman 18 years his junior named Alice, headed east of the Cascades to Prosser, a small town in Central Washington.
 There he switched the political orientation of the town's newspaper, the Prosser Record, from the Democratic Party to the Socialist Party and continued to edit it until 1909.
 Boomer worked hard to modernize and expand his paper, moving to automated typesetting and expanding the paper from 4 pages to 8.
 Circulation grew to 4,000.
 During this interval Boomer also periodically contributed a column to The Socialist, the revolutionary socialist weekly published in Seattle by Hermon F. Titus, writing under the pen name "Uncle Sam."

 Boomer ran for Secretary of State of Washington in November 1904 on the ticket of the Socialist Party of America.
 He ran at the top of the state party's ticket in 1908 as the Socialist nominee for Governor of Washington.
 On the campaign trail in 1908, Boomer was rotten-egged by listeners hostile to his message in Ellensburg.

 The Boomers sold their newspaper in May 1909 and moved back across the Cascades to Seattle.
 There George Boomer edited at least one issue of The Wage Worker, Titus's successor to The Socialist established after the decision of Washington's left wing socialists to bolt the 1909 Convention of the Socialist Party of Washington and to form instead a new organization, the Wage Workers Party.
 Both the paper and the party proved to be short-lived.

 The Boomers, baby daughter Mildred in tow, moved to Leavenworth, Washington, in 1910, where George worked as a printer.

 George Boomer in 1913, just two years prior to his death.

 Boomer moved to Bremerton, Washington, in 1912 where he edited another local newspaper, the Kitsap County Leader.
 While soapboxing in the nearby town of Port Townsend, Boomer was attacked by a soldier from the nearby fort, an event which caused outrage in the Socialist community when the local judge refused to issue an arrest warrant for the attacker, instead declaring from the bench that the Socialists should all be thrown into the bay and that he would be glad to assist.

 In 1913, Boomer returned to Seattle where he helped to edit The Barbarian, a left wing satirical weekly.
 The following year he moved to Port Angeles, where he edited the Peninsula Free Press.

 Boomer made one last political run as the Socialist Party's candidate for U.S. Congress in Washington's 2nd District in 1914.

 During his life, Boomer made four national speaking tours on behalf of the Socialist Party.

 Death and legacy

-George Boomer died on April 5, 1915, in Port Angeles, Washington.
+George Boomer died of influenza on April 5, 1915, in Port Angeles, Washington.
 He was just 52 years old at the time of his death.